metro-ontime/performance_tracker/README.md

 ## For Contributors:

 What We Need:
- - Developers (Python and/or GIS systems knowledge -- HIGH PRIORITY)
- - Transport Engineers (to assist in development of arrival time estimation algorithm -- HIGH PRIORITY)
+ - Programmers with Python/GIS/Pandas or related experience
- - Front End Developers (React, data visualization)
+ - Front End Developers (React, D3)
  - QA Testers (spotting bugs, feedback on site-design -- currently low priority)

 This web application is built on a python backend, which logs and processes vehicle tracking data from Metro's real-time API.
 The front end is a React app hosted on a static server (GitHub or Netlify - TBC) that is recompiled daily as new performance data becomes available on our python backend.